kyudongkim/genesis-doc/source/user_guide/getting_started/inverse_kinematics_motion_planning.md

 Motion planning in genesis uses OMPL library.
 You can install it following the instructions in the [installation](../overview/installation.md) page.

-IK and motion planning in Genesis are as simple as you could imagine: each can be done via a single function call:
+IK and motion planning in Genesis are as simple as it can get: each can be done via a single function call.
 ```python

 # get the end-effector link